nixx222/project-management-app/client-frontend/README.md

 Frontend 4/24/25
 X (Nothing in it currently.)
-Create .gitignore for FE
-- Refactor my ad-feedback HTML file to a JSX component, put it in my AddFeedback JSX component page
+Create .gitignore for FE X Refactor my ad-feedback HTML file to a JSX component, put it in my AddFeedback JSX component page
 - Display the api call with feedback on to individual feedback cards
 - Create the indivual card component
 - Create filter buttons
 - Create the filter Logic
+- Update the vite.config with the correct target

 Styling 4/24/25
 - Responsive for Tablet, Mobile, Desktop